killianmuldoon/doca-platform/docs/dev/scale_testing.md

 | DPFOperatorConfigs           | 1            |

 ### Testing targets
-The scale testing will rely on [DPF metrics](../operations/observability_guide.md) to assess the performance of the components.
+The scale tests rely on [DPF metrics](../operations/observability_guide.md) to assess the performance of the components.

 The following categories of metrics are of interest.
-Testing will be an iterative process and these targets will be further specified and updated on in response to test results.
+The testing process is iterative and these targets will be further specified and updated in response to test results.

 1. time to provision target number of DPU nodes
 2. time to provision target number of DPUServices